Table of Contents

 • Poor: 300-579

-• There are different scoring systems, and variations in how various lenders and creditors report information.
+• There are different scoring systems and variations in how various lenders and creditors report information.

-• Also, FICO can tweak their algorithm depending on the type of loan you’re applying for.
+• Also, FICO can tweak its algorithm depending on the type of loan you’re applying for.
 If you’re looking to get an auto loan, your industry-specific FICO Score may emphasize your payment history with auto loans and deemphasize your credit card history.
 In effect, each consumer has multiple credit scores.

 • You may also hear the phrase “educational credit score.”
-This can refer to the proprietary scoring models used by TransUnion and Equifax, not necessarily to be used by lenders, which can help educate consumers about their credit scores.
+This can refer to the proprietary scoring models used by TransUnion and Equifax, not necessarily used by lenders, which can help educate consumers about their credit scores.
 Since they may or may not reflect the credit score that potential lenders use, it can be wise to make sure you know what kind of credit score you are viewing.

 You are probably curious how your credit score stacks up to the national average.
 The average three-digit number in the U.S. is currently 714.

-Check your credit score with SoFi Relay.
+Track your credit score with SoFi

 Trying to Build Your Credit Score With Credit Card Debt

-You’ll notice that a lot of information around improving your credit scores focuses on debt reduction.
-After all, 30% of your FICO Score is based upon outstanding debt.
+You’ll notice that a lot of information around building your credit scores focuses on debt reduction.
+After all, 30% of your FICO Score is based on outstanding debt.
 By paying that down on time, you may be able to build your credit score.
 For this reason, one potential action item for those trying to have a positive impact on their credit history is to work on paying down credit card debt.

 Credit card debt may be the highest-interest debt you’re carrying.
 Compare these numbers:

-• A rate of 6.53% was established for federal undergraduate student loans for the 2024-2025 school year.
+• A rate of 6.39% was established for federal undergraduate student loans for the 2025-2026 school year.

-• The average mortgage rate was 6.37% in September 2024 for fixed-rate, 30-year conforming loans.
+• As of April 2026, the average mortgage rate for fixed-rate, 30-year conforming loans is 6.37%.

 • One other tip for potentially building your credit score: Thoroughly review your credit report for errors.
 Mistakes happen, and some of them can bring down your score.
 You can file a dispute online to correct or remove the information.